Krebrov001/Concord-SciFi/chapters/Visiting the Concord.md

 ---

 **Ashtar Sheran:**
-Indeed, our vessels are living entities, grown from ancient seed-forms nurtured by our sages and bio-artisans.
+Indeed, our vessels are living entities, engineered plant-like organisms grown from seed-forms nurtured by our sages and bio-artisans.
 They are not machines but symbiotic partners, bonded through deep consciousness and shared purpose.

 ---